-I get many questions from owners asking why their husky is so stubborn and most importantly, what they can do about it.
+I get many questions from owners asking why their husky is stubborn and, most importantly, what they can do about it.

 I’ll explain the typical causes behind this behavior, tactics to handle the behavior, and how to train your husky to be less stubborn (don’t worry, it’s easier than everyone thinks!).